Eydou/Eydou/README.md

 - 🔭 I’m currently working on Fedora 31 and Windows 10
 - 🌱 I’m currently learning cpp and haskell
-- 👯 I’m looking to collaborate on @LopesAlexis
+- 👯 I’m looking to collaborate with @LopesAlexis